New here? Start with the complete side hustle guide →

 Step 6: Improve and Scale

-Once you’ve got a few sales, the real work begins — and it’s actually the fun part.
+Once you’ve got a few sales, the real work begins — and it’s the fun part.

 Study your Etsy stats.
 Pay attention to which listings get the most views, which ones convert to sales, and where your traffic is coming from.
 Etsy’s new Search Visibility Dashboard (launched in 2026) now tells you exactly which listings have reduced visibility and why — use it.